Portrayals of Alice in Wonderland: Television

 A 1966 Hanna-Barbera animated special, Alice in Wonderland or What's a Nice Kid Like You Doing in a Place Like This?, is a modernized take on the book, with Janet Waldo as Alice.

 Warehouse 13, a Syfy channel TV series, featured an evil version of Alice during the second half of season 1.
-In the show, Lewis Carroll's books weren't fake, but chronicles based on Alice's adventures in Wonderland masquerading as fiction.
-The mirror she passed through, after enough uses, made Alice go "Mad as a Hatter", turning her into a sociopathic killer.
+In the show, Lewis Carroll's books were not fake, but chronicles based on Alice's Adventures in Wonderland masquerading as fiction.
+The mirror she passed through, after enough uses, caused Alice to go "Mad as a Hatter", turning her into a sociopathic killer.

-A 1973 Star Trek: The Animated Series, Once Upon a Planet, Alice asks Lieutenant Uhura where the White Rabbit is.
+In a 1973 episode of Star Trek: The Animated Series, "Once Upon a Planet", Alice asks Lieutenant Uhura where the White Rabbit is.

 In the 2009 miniseries Alice, Alice (Caterina Scorsone) is a 20-year-old judo instructor.
 A man named Jack Chase gives her the Stone of Wonderland before being kidnapped by the White Rabbit.
 Alice follows Jack to Wonderland, set 150 years after the original adventure, where the Red Queen rules the land.